 Kansas law enforcement officers collected 7,966 pounds of medicines at 137 locations throughout the state during the October 29 event, according to a report from the federal Drug Enforcement Administration.

 “Safe storage and proper disposal are the keys to preventing the accidental or intentional misuse of prescription medications,” Schmidt said.
 “Kansans continue to recognize the importance of safely disposing of their unused medicines during these Drug Take-Back events.
 I appreciate the leadership of the DEA and local law enforcement agencies in providing this service for Kansans.”

-Kansans have safely destroyed a total of 229,556 pounds of medications in the 21 collection days that have been held since 2010.
+Kansans have safely destroyed more than 122 tons of medications in the 23 collection days that have been held since 2010.
+That is the equivalent of nearly five semitrailer loads of unused medication.
 Law enforcement agencies turn the drugs they collect over to the DEA, which safely destroys the medications.